"Thanks, Jake," he said, wiping the running snot from the end of his nose. He tried to hand the handkerchief back to me.

 "Wouldn't be the first time that falling in love caved a man's world in around him.
 But it doesn't always get him wanted for murder."

-Christopher almost 4 years ago
+Christopher over 4 years ago

 Wow!
 Thanks, Drew.
 I approach these as if I were writing a screenplay, so that cinematic feel is front and center of my mind when I write these.
 I play out every scene I'm writing on a movie screen in my head.